FrankDoka/Doka-front-end/content/test-blogs/CI-CD-Docker-3/index.md

 ## **Terraform Configuration**

 Terraform offers a systematic and script-driven approach to manage and provision cloud resources.
 The configuration will primarily focus on deploying an EC2 instance configured specifically for this project.
-We will be using variable names and collaborating with Ansibile and Dynamic Inventory to further automate the configuration.
+I will be using variable names and collaborating with Ansibile and Dynamic Inventory to further automate the configuration.

 1. **Setting Up Terraform**: Create a main.tf and a variables.tf to hold the Terraform configuration information.
 Since a limited amount of resources are being used, all definitions can be placed in our main.tf

 [Terraform Main.tf](images/terraform-main.png)

-We will use the variables.tf file to connect our project with our Ansibile Dynamic Inventory.
+I will use the variables.tf file to connect our project with the Ansibile Dynamic Inventory.

 [Terraform Variables](images/terraform-variables.png)

 ## **Conclusion**

-With the use of Terraform our infrastructure setup has been streamlined, ensuring consistency and reproducibility.
-With AWS resources now in place, it is time to look towards Ansible and Dynamic Inventory for our configuration needs.
+With the use of Terraform the infrastructure setup has been streamlined, ensuring consistency and reproducibility.
+With AWS resources now in place, it is time to look towards Ansible and Dynamic Inventory for configuration management.